 In addition to measuring wind and windless boil times for each stove, we also determine their fuel efficiency.
 We do this by weighing a fuel canister before and after each test, then taking the average fuel consumption rate per stove.
 The Pinnacle Pro consumed an average of 1 ounce or 6.5% of a canister of fuel.
 In the windy test, it consumed 1.31 ounces or 8.34% of a fuel canister.
 Then in the wind-less test, it used 0.71 ounces or 4.46% of a fuel canister.
 We only consider the average between the two scores to determine stove rank, which positioned this stove in the middle of the pack in terms of fuel efficiency.
 That said, it was the third least fuel efficient in the wind test.

 With the large gap between the burners and the cooking surface, the Pinnacle Pro simmers well.
 However, in any situation where we needed high-power output, this stove failed to live up to our standards.
 If you only need to simmer to prepare your meals, it will not disappoint, but if you need to cook quickly after a long day of backcountry adventures, you may want to look elsewhere.

-Ease of Set Up
+Ease of Use

 To clean the stove, simply flip open the cooking grate and scrub the non-stick stove surface.
 We did find it a little finicky to unlatch the grate, and we were a little disappointed with how the metal components of this stove vibrate when stored vertically in a vehicle.
 However, as long as you store it horizontally, the stove is quiet in transit.
-Be fair-warned, the stainless steel exterior does attract fingerprints, so you will want to keep something on hand if you want it to stay shiny and clean.
+Be fair-warned, the stainless steel exterior does attract fingerprints, so you will want to keep a scrubby on hand if you want it to stay shiny and clean.